-Students are strongly encouraged to declare one or more minors to supplement the major field.
+Students may elect to declare one or more minors to supplement the major field.
 A minor allows students the opportunity to broaden their educational experience and may enrich career possibilities.
 In addition to minors offered by the College of Liberal Arts and Sciences (listed below), many CLAS students pursue minors offered by Alfred University's other colleges and schools.
 The minors in business, education, and art history, in particular, complement a number of CLAS programs.

 Minors normally range from 14-24 credit hours.
 As with the major, all courses used to complete a minor must have grades of "C" or better and at least half of the requirements should be completed at Alfred University.
 The appropriate division Chair should be consulted about matters regarding transfer credits for the minor.
-Students will also work with an advisor in the minor area in addition to the major advisor.